Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 \subsection{Other Spectral Geometries.}

-In the last few years several others variants and extensions of ``spectral geometries'' have been considered or proposed: \begin{itemize} \item Lorentzian spectral triples (A.~Strohmaier~\cite{Str}, M.~Paschke-R.~Verch~\cite{PV2}) and also M.~Paschke-A.~Sitarz~\cite{PS2}, \item Riemannian non-spin (S.~Lord~\cite{Lo}), \item Laplacian, K\"ahler (J.~Fr\"ohlich-O.~Grandjean-A.~Recknagel~\cite{FGR,FGR2,FGR3,FGR4}), \item Following works by M.~Breuer~\cite{Br1,Br2} on Fredholm modules on von Neumann algebras, M-T.~Benameur-T.~Fack~\cite{BF} and more recently in a series of papers~\cite{CP,CPS1,CPS2,CPRS1,CPRS2,CPRS3,CPRS4,CRSS,BCPRSW,PaR,CPR}, M-T.~Benameur-A.~Carey-D.~Pask-J.~Phillips-A.~Rennie-F.~Sukochev-K.~Wojciechowski (see also J.~Kaad-R.~Nest-A.~Rennie~\cite{KNR}), have been trying to generalize the formalism of Connes' spectral triples when the algebra of bounded operators on the Hilbert space of the triple is replaced by a more general semifinite von Neumann algebra. \end{itemize}
+In the last few years several others variants and extensions of ``spectral geometries'' have been considered or proposed: \begin{itemize} \item Lorentzian spectral geometries: A.~Strohmaier~\cite{Str}, M.~Paschke-R.~Verch~\cite{PV2}, M.~Paschke-A.~Sitarz~\cite{PS2} and also M.~Borris-R.~Verch~\cite{BV}, \item Riemannian non-spin: S.~Lord~\cite{Lo}, \item Laplacian, K\"ahler: J.~Fr\"ohlich-O.~Grandjean-A.~Recknagel~\cite{FGR,FGR2,FGR3,FGR4} (for a study of non-commutative Laplace operators and elliptic partial differential equations in non-commutative geometry see J.~Rosenberg~\cite{Ros}), \item Following works by M.~Breuer~\cite{Br1,Br2} on Fredholm modules on von Neumann algebras, M-T.~Benameur-T.~Fack~\cite{BF,BF2} and more recently in a remarkable series of papers ~\cite{CP,CPS1,CPS2,CPRS1,CPRS2,CPRS3,CPRS4,CRSS,BCPRSW,PaR,CPR,CPR2,CPR3,CPR4,CRT}, M-T.~Benameur-A.~Carey-D.~Pask-J.~Phillips-A.~Rennie-F.~Sukochev-K.~Tong-K.~Wojciechowski (see also J.~Kaad-R.~Nest-A.~Rennie~\cite{KNR} and A.~Carey-S.~Neshveyev-R.~Nest-A.~Rennie~\cite{CNNR}), have been trying to generalize the formalism of Connes spectral triples when the algebra of bounded operators on the Hilbert space of the triple is replaced by a more general von Neumann algebra that is either semifinite or that carries a periodic action of the modular group of a KMS-state.

+Among examples of semifinite spectral triples a special mention deserve those constructed on algebras of holonomy loops in canonical quantum gravity by J.~Aastrup-J.~Grimstrup-R.~Nest~\cite{AGN1,AGN2,AGN3,AGN4} (see also section~\ref{sec: qgrav}). \end{itemize}